Alfred Sharpe: Descendants left in Zambia

 Thomas Sharpe was born on 29 March 1921 under British passport number 16994.
 He then fathered two son's with Peggy McMillan.
 These son's were named Ronald Cedric Sharpe born 28 July 1945 in Ndola (died at the age of 43 in Luxor, Egypt), in 1988 and Jimmy Gerard Sharpe.
 Ronald (deceased) has two sons; one living in: Australia, name: (Daniel Sharpe) by mother name: Heather Young, sister of (Ike) Eisenhower Thornicroft, Lusaka, Zambia; the 2nd son and living in Zambia (Nigel Leander Cedric Sharpe - deceased)has 3 daughters Lisa Rochelle Sharpe, Amelia Grace Lafayette Sharpe & Amanda Sharpe.
 Ronald Cedric Sharpe also has two daughters (Colleen Anastasia and Lisa-Renee) both living in the UK.

-Jimmy fathered two son's and four daughters named Fiona Adamina Barnett (née Sharpe), Quillon Sandford Sharpe (deceased) and Alistair Stanley Sharpe, Pamela Sharpe, Peggy Sharpe and April Sharpe.
+Jimmy fathered two sons and four daughters named Fiona Adamina Barnett (née Sharpe), Quillon Sandford Sharpe (deceased) and Alistair Stanley Sharpe, Pamela Sharpe, Peggy Sharpe and April Sharpe.

 Thomas Sharpe later married Kathleen Mary Francis on 4 September 1954 (b.
 3 August 1935 in Selukwe-Rhodesia − 7 October 2001 in Francistown, Botswana).
 They had four daughters named Eileen Mathilda (born 15 May 1955), Veronica Shirley (b.
 4 September 1956), Lorraine Theresa (2 May 1958 − 3 November 1997) and Sybil Cecilia (b.
 9 October 1959).
 They had one son, Thomas Sydney (b.
 24 December 1961).

 Eileen Mathilda has four children named Darren Zaloumis, Bradley Zaloumis, Leila Zaloumis and Nicoleen Hassam.
 Veronica Shirley has two children named Glynis Sharpe and Alexandre Paradis.
-Lorraine Teresa has five children named Melissa Harrington, Michael Harrington, Nicolas Harrington (Deceased), Brendan Harrington and Willie Harrington (deceased).Sybil Cecilia has five children named Stacy Wirth, Candice Wirth, Megan Wirth, Sian Wirth and George Wirth Jnr.
+Lorraine Theresa has five children named Melissa Harrington, Michael Harrington, Nicolas Harrington (Deceased), Brendan Harrington and Willie Harrington (deceased).Sybil Cecilia has five children named Stacy Wirth, Candice Wirth, Megan Wirth, Sian Wirth and George Wirth Jnr.
 Thomas Sydney has three children named Storme Sharpe, Stash Sharpe and Starla Sharpe.

 Thomas Sharpe died at the age of 50 in Choma, Zambia, in 1971.

 Thomas was a keen Hunter like his grandfather Sir Alfred Sharpe who was renowned and fabled as The Great Elephant Hunter and who was a good personal friend of Sir Cecil Rhodes.
 Thomas Sharpe owned a butchery with his wife, Kathleen Mary, in Choma and was a leading socialite.